fx-giant/giant-documentations/visual/using-combination-chart.md

 ![graph3](images/giant-101-combinationchart/graph3.PNG)

-Now the graph shows seperate lines which represents the profit growth for 2016, 2017, 2018, 2019 and for all years.
+Now the graph shows separate lines which represents the profit growth for 2016, 2017, 2018, 2019 and for all years.

 ## GIANT's Built-In Functions: